 Keep confidential information safe: In some countries, government agencies are able to listen to your phone calls and read your emails and text messages.
 If you suspect this might be the case in your country, and you want to discuss sensitive information with partners, including advocacy strategies, you should try to meet them to talk face to face.
-If that is not possible, conversations on Google Hangouts are usually a more secure way to talk, although surveillance technology is constantly evolving and it maybe not be completely secure.
+If that is not possible, conversations on Signal or Jitsi are usually a more secure way to chat and talk, although surveillance technology is constantly evolving, and they may not be completely secure.

 If possible, get a second mobile phone with a different SIM card that is not registered in your name and use that for sensitive conversations.
 Store sensitive documents in a secure place, such as a filing cabinet with a lock, and keep back-up information, copies of computer files and paper files in a secure place.
-When talking directly to people about something sensitive, make sure that you know and trust them and be careful that there is nobody nearby who is listening.
+When talking directly to people about something sensitive, make sure that you know and trust them and be careful that there isn’t anyone listening nearby.
 Access Now, a non-profit organization, offers free advice to human rights activists and journalists on digital security.

 Know the law and act within it: It is important to know what the law is in your country and make sure that you respect it, both in your words and actions.
 Sometimes human rights defenders are falsely charged with criminal offences or served unjustly with civil lawsuits in an effort to keep them silent, but the best way to avoid legal risks and to defend yourself if you are unjustly sued or prosecuted is to follow the law at all times.